rtoy/f2cl/src/NOTES.md

 better job now.

 Some bugs were fixed:
-o Function calls need array slicing applied. o The Fortran D format was converted to Lisp ~D, when it should have been ~E. o Statement functions should coerce the result to the right type.
+* Function calls need array slicing applied.
+* The Fortran D format was converted to Lisp ~D, when it should have been ~E.
+* Statement functions should coerce the result to the right type.

 Added the MINPACK package, which highlighted some of the bugs above.
 (Cool!)
 Note:  the MINPACK package appears to have some lines that